 Why Travel Romances are Awesome

 For those not initiated – a romance on the road is very different from a romance back home where you both have jobs and a routine.
-Things move fast and there are less bullshit games.
+Things move fast and there are less games.
 The rule book goes out of the window – anything goes because all you have is now.
 All you have is a sea of uncertainty, but the reassurance that you both have a beautiful commonality; you have both left home and travelled over oceans (for whatever reasons) and you have both found each other.
-That’s some pretty fucking magical shit right there.
-(I think it was Shakespeare who said that).
+That’s some pretty magical shit right there already.

 However, to play devil’s advocate – many people travel to ‘find themselves,’ so is it actually feasible to expect an everlasting connection with someone who doesn’t truly know who they are and what they want (yet?)

 The next question on your lips might be; why not travel the world together?
 As pretty as it is on paper – it comes with an array of complexities.
 Does that other person have the finances to do so?
 Sorry to kill the romanticism but there’s no getting away from the fact that money talks – and it has a say on what you can and can not do.